im-binge/CompAnimation/LAB-02/README.txt

 I, Johann Ake, understand that a lack of familiarity with these regulations on academic conduct does not constitute a defense against its application.

-I, Johann Ake, attest that I have completed the LAB 01: Getting to Know the Unity Timeline requirements on my own and the work submitted is my own original work.
+I, Johann Ake, attest that I have completed the LAB 02: Waypoints, Steering, and State Machines...
+Oh My! requirements on my own and the work submitted is my own original work.